MateErdei/esg.linuxep.linux-mono-repo/base/testUtils/README.md

 * UPDATE_SCHEDULER - Tests that exercise the Update Scheduler plugin
 * WATCHDOG - Tests that exercise the Watchdog
 * WDCTL - Tests that exercise WDCTL, Watchdog Control
-* FUZZ - Tests that are related to fuzzer
-* FAULTINJECTION - Tests that deliberately introduces faults to the normal installation
-* MDR_REGRESSION_TESTS - End to end tests related to MTR feature
-* TAP_TESTS - Tests to be executed in Tap environment
-* EXCLUDE_RHEL8  excludes the test from running on rhel 8
-* EXCLUDE_CENTOS8 excludes the test from running on centos 8